Children’s Dentistry – Longmont, CO

 Healthier, Happier Smiles

-When Should My Child First See a Dentist?
+When Should Children First See a Dentist?

 The ADA recommends that parents schedule their child’s first dental visit either by the time they turn one or when the first tooth erupts.
-It’s up to you as to when you want to bring your little one in to see us but adhering to these guidelines will help to benefit your child when it comes to reducing any anxiety or fear that may be associated with the dentist’s office.
+It’s up to you as to when you want to bring your little one in to see us, but adhering to these guidelines will help to benefit your child when it comes to reducing any anxiety or fear that may be associated with the dentist’s office.

-What Happens During the First Visit?
+What Happens During a Child’s First Visit?

 In addition, we will gently examine their teeth and gums to ensure everything is growing and developing accordingly.
 We will also check for any signs of early tooth decay.
 One of our skilled dental hygienists will carefully clean and remove any plaque or tartar build-up before giving their smile a final polish.
 We will be happy to provide valuable techniques and advice on how to take care of their smile at home, too!

-Tips for Helpful At-Home Care
+Tips for Helpful At-Home Dental Care for Children

 If you’re looking for ways to improve the health of your child’s teeth and gums at home, here are a few useful tips you should consider:

 - Make sure they brush for two minutes, twice a day.
 If it would help, take them to the store and let them pick out their own toothbrush.